-The program planner is the incoming chair of the Unit and would normally take over the meeting once previous and present business has been addressed.
+The program planner is the incoming chair of the Unit and normally takes over the meeting once previous and present business has been addressed.
 It is the responsibility of the newly-established chair to address new/upcoming business which includes planning for the next convention.
-Had the 2020 Conference been held, members of the 2021 Conference Team would have visited the business meeting of each Unit in order to discuss the conference, answer questions, take suggestions, and encourage attendance.
-Instead, I will be hosting a Zoom session to discuss planning in early June.
-The session will be recorded for those unable to attend.
 Please watch your email for announcements.
-I have missed meeting you in person, but if you have any questions, please contact me, Debbie Ford, at DebraFord@creighton.edu.
+If you have any questions, please contact me, Ahmet Atay, at aatay@wooster.edu.